Sin and Punishment: Reception

+In Japan, the four reviewers in Dengeki Nintendo 64 complimented the games fresh style which they felt had a more mature appeal compared to other Nintendo 64 games.
+The reviewers found the controls complicated at first, but were shooting enemies regularly as they became familiar with them.
+Two reviewers found the game might be too challenging for the average player.

 Although it was not localized for its original release, some western critics still imported Sin and Punishment for review.
 Fran Mirabella III of IGN found it to be a "tour de force" of arcade-style shooting action, and praised Treasure for their excellence at developing games in the genre.
 He concluded that it was one of the most unique and daring games on the Nintendo 64, as well as one of the best, but did make some complaints with regards to its short length.
 Jeff Gerstmann of GameSpot described Sin and Punishment as a technical and artistic achievement, but was even more harsh on the game's short length, and also felt the game was too easy.
 Both reviewers believed that the game had excellent graphics, full of flashy explosions and lots of onscreen items.
 They both pointed out the game's low-polygon models, but believed this was a fair sacrifice to keep the game running at a smooth frame rate.

 In retrospective reviews for the game's Virtual Console release, critics praised Nintendo for making the moves to re-release Sin and Punishment and finally localize it for western audiences.
 Frank Provo of GameSpot found the release to be a bargain, seeing as the original Nintendo 64 cartridges were uncommon and approaching US$100 in price on the used game market.
 Even though the original game was built around the Nintendo 64 controller, critics still found the GameCube controller worked well as a substitute.
 Critics shared the shared sentiments of reviews at the time in regard to the game's intense and furious action, stylish graphics, and smooth frame rate, while again also criticizing its short length.
 Concluding their thoughts, Adam Riley of Cubed3 called Sin and Punishment a "cult legend", Damien McFerran of Nintendo Life believed it to be the pinnacle of the Nintendo 64 library, and Lucas M. Thomas of IGN called it a "Nintendo 64 masterpiece" and the perfect hardware swan song the west never got to hear.
 In 2009, Official Nintendo Magazine ranked the game 64th on a list of greatest Nintendo games.
 Eurogamer, in a 2022 article about "nine of the very best Treasure games" said it "might be one of the most beautiful games ever seen" and was "absolutely blinding fun to blast through".